 With that in mind, we have a few suggestions as to how you can make the most of your attic space this coming year.
 Be sure to explore your options and make the most of the space available to you, consider the company you choose to do the job and your loft conversion cost, and definitely expect a magical transformation in your home.

 A luxury master bedroom

-A very common use of a converted loft is as a master bedroom.
+A very common use of a converted loft is as a master bedroom, according to the experts at visionarylofts.co.uk, one of London’s leading loft conversion companies.
 Tucked away on the top level of your home you can find a whole new sense of privacy as well as the opportunity to experiment with some unique design features.
 Make use of the space and the angled walls by installing bespoke wardrobe and drawer fittings to maximise room and storage.
 If you are lucky to have a sizeable attic, you can even incorporate your own private en suite with a luxury walk in shower.

 For those already in love with their bedroom, and those with an attic big enough, why not take the opportunity to turn this space into a place of luxury for your guests?
 Bedroom, bathroom and kitchenette can all feature in your loft conversion making it a quaint and idyllic retreat for visitors and potentially even a space for growing children in the future.
 If the structure of your home can accommodate it, you might even be able to extend part of the roof to create a balcony as well for an extra luxurious feature.

 What better way to use a hidden and secluded space in your house than to turn it into a grand and glamorous man cave.
 Install a surround sound system, a pro jector and screen, plush leather couches and armchairs, and maybe even your very own bar whatever you might want that can’t be put in the main house can find it’s home in your new entertainment suite.

 A library of your own